Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 Be sure to keep track of this percentage over time, especially as you launch and conclude campaigns.

-Certain times of year or types of campaigns might lend themselves more closely to matching gifts, which you can pick up on by tracking this metric and implementing your findings into your planning of future campaigns.
+Certain times of the year or types of campaigns might lend themselves more closely to matching gifts, which you can pick up on by tracking this metric and implementing your findings into your planning of future campaigns.

 7. Which companies are donating the most in matching gifts?